Series introduction

 Why it matters

 Many people first turn to the church when they are hurting, which means the church often becomes a front door for care.
-SAMHSA notes that faith and community leaders are often the first point of contact for people facing mental health problems or trauma, so churches that are prepared can make a real difference.
+SAMHSA (Substance Abuse and Mental Health Services Administration) notes that faith and community leaders are often the first point of contact for people facing mental health problems or trauma, so churches that are prepared can make a real difference.
 If a church avoids the subject, people may suffer in silence longer than necessary.

 Stigma gets broken